 In a recession, families are looking to cut every little cost.
 And for white-collar workers who wear dry clean-only clothing to work every day, laundry bills can add up in a hurry.
-Fortunately, modern technology has produced some alternatives to expensive, in-store dry cleaning that could save you a ton
+Fortunately, modern technology has produced some alternatives to expensive, in-store dry cleaning that could save you a ton of money.

 According to a spokesman for Dryel, the average household spends $70-$80 per year on dry cleaning -- but that's misleadingly low because it includes a large number of families that spend little or nothing on dry cleaning.
 About 40% of households regularly use dry-cleaning and spend over $150 per year.

 What if you could find a way to stop spending $25 per week on dry cleaning from age 25 to age 65?
 If you invested $25 per week from age 25 to age 65 in the stock market and achieved an average annual return of 9%, you would have $478,779.42 when you turned 65.

 With that in mind, let's look at a couple alternatives for cleaning:

 - Dryel: This system consists of a cleaning pad that is placed in a bag in your home dryer.
 Just put the clothes in with the pad, and press start -- there's even a stain removal solution included.
 At a cost of about 40 cents per garment, this is a very affordable alternative to dry cleaning.
 It's great for water-based stains and will reduce wrinkling somewhat -- but for oil-based stains and serious wrinkling, it's not quite good enough.

 - Woolite's Dry Cleaner's Secret: A box of 14 sheets cleans up to 56 garments, and costs $17.49 at Amazon.com -- about 31 cents per garment.
 It works the same as Dryel without the bags and, according to most online reviews, is similar in terms of effectiveness and limitations.